WesselSmit/datocms-migration-workflow/README.md

 ## Setup
 ### Folder structure
-Create a `migrations/.gitkeep` file in the root of your project to make sure there is a place for the migrations to be stored.
+You can set your own migrations directory in the `datocms.config.json` file [also see](https://www.datocms.com/docs/scripting-migrations/installing-the-cli#setting-up-a-cli-profile), the default is `migrations`.

-The migrations files should be included in your version control system, do not gitignore them!
+The generated migration files should be included in your version control system, do not gitignore them!
-The `.gitkeep` is used to ensure the directory is included in version control system even if there are no migration files yet.

 ### CMS structure
 This library makes a few assumptions about the structure of you datocms instance, it is recommended to follow the following steps: